Qumulo/docs/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-post-deployment-actions.md

 </ul>
 {{site.data.alerts.end}}

-Changing the EC2 instance type of your {{site.aws.cnqAWSshort}} cluster is a three-step process:

-1. Create a new deployment in a new {% if page.deployment == "tf" %}Terraform workspace{% elsif page.deployment == "cfn" %}CloudFormation stack{% endif %} and join the new EC2 instances to a quorum.
-1. Remove the existing EC2 instances.
-1. Clean up your S3 bucket policies.
+Changing the EC2 instance type of your {{site.aws.cnqAWSshort}} cluster is a three-step process in which you create a new deployment in a new {% if page.deployment == "tf" %}Terraform workspace{% elsif page.deployment == "cfn" %}CloudFormation stack{% endif %} and join the new EC2 instances to a quorum, remove the existing EC2 instances, and then clean up your S3 bucket policies.

 {% if page.deployment == "tf" %}
 #### Step 1: Create a New Deployment in a New Terraform Workspace